tenforwardconsulting/dogetip-slack/readme.md

 * Copy `coin_config/litecoin.rb` to a file in `coin_config/` and name it after your coin.
 * Open your newly copied file and change the name of the `module` to the same name as your coin.
-* This file contains all the snippets of text, emojis, and variables needed to customize your bots behavior and attitude Launch the server!
+* This file contains all the snippets of text, emojis, and variables needed to customize your bot's behavior and attitude

-#### Fire up the server
+#### Launch the server!

 * `RPC_USER=litecoinrpc RPC_PASSWORD=your_pass SLACK_API_TOKEN=your_api_key COIN=litecoin bundle exec ruby tipper.rb -p 4567`